mkhpalm/elastizabbix/README.md

 #### Zabbix Frontend

-- Import the XML template
+- Import the XML template (supports zabbix 2.4 and greater)
 - Add node to the newly imported template

 ## The MIT License (MIT)